English Phonetic Transcription Translator and Pronunciation Dictionary

 Pronunciation variants (when native speakers from different regions pronounce a word differently, or when the pronunciation changes in rapid speech) are highlighted in blue.
 Just like with homographs, you can also hover your cursor over the word to see all possible variants or click/tap it to select the right pronunciation.

-2. You will be able to obtain an automatic translation of your text into your native language.
+This pronunciation generator allows you to obtain an automatic translation of your text to your native language.

 Built-in English dictionary